shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 This adventure will focus more on exploration and resource management, with some combat and roleplaying.
 Each player will have a new resource: Stamina.
 This is used to determine how far you can travel in a day.
 Each of the 6 core attributes will have bonus effects that influence your stamina and how much you use, and this will effect your build decisions.

+## Tracked Stats

-Material components of spells will be tracked in this adventure.
+The following will be tracked in this adventure:

+-   Time
+-   Distance traveled
+-   Stamina
+-   Gold
+-   Packages (carrying, delivered, lost)
+-   Temperature
+-   Material components for spells

 ## Setting